viktorwinschel/moma/docs/src/index.md

 By that we can model multi-level, hierarchical systems like micro, meso and macro economies are.

-The monetary theory of MoMa works for national accounting, sectors and companies but also for within companies as holdings with subsidiaries and down to smaller levels like to processes of a box ordering screws.
+The monetary theory of MoMa works for national accounting, sectors and companies but applies also for within companies like holdings with subsidiaries and down to smaller levels like to processes of a box ordering screws.
-MoMa is a multi-level accounting theory for macro accounting with different time scales extending micro accounting aka double-entry bookkeeping.
+MoMa theory is a multi-level accounting theory for macro accounting with different time scales extending micro accounting aka double-entry bookkeeping.
-This then is the beginning of composable enterprises and a new generation of ERP systems, then EcRP systems for economic resource planing.
+This can be thought of concepts of composable enterprises for a new generation of ERP (Enterpsice Resource Planing) systems, then EcRP systems for economic resource planing.

 ## Overview